Informatik-Projekt-Kurs/backend/readme.md

 ### Stopping the application

-To stop the running application use either `Ctrl + C` in the terminal where the containers are running, stopping it in the docker user interface or
+To stop the running application use either `Ctrl + C` in the terminal where the containers are running, stop it in the docker user interface or use
 > docker-compose stop

 To delete the created containers use: